 But while Wazoodle keeps creating new and more absorbent materials, they continue to produce all the older versions of Zorb as well.

 “Some customers using older versions want to continue with their patterns.
 We value our customer base and will advise them to convert to newer versions, but still continue to make older versions until most are converted to other fabrics.”
 Arch said.

-Though I hadn’t experienced any in either my pads or diapers, when researching Zorb for this article I did find some old comments about compression leak problems so I asked about them.
+Though I hadn’t experienced any in either my pads or diapers when researching Zorb cloth diapering for this article I did find some old comments about compression leak problems so I asked about them.

 “Zorb fabrics tend to have less compression leaks than other [types of material].
 They use a blend of fibers that wick, absorb and hold.
 The 3D Zorbs are engineered to prevent compression leaks.
 They were in development and tested for more than two years with actual users and improvements were made before we started selling it to the consumers.
 (Bummis did a lot of testing of the 3D Zorb fabrics before they introduced the Dimple Diaper and the sanitary pads),” Arch said.

-Unfortunately, Bummis decided to close shop awhile ago, and though it was purchased we’re still waiting to hear more about what products will be moving forward.
+Unfortunately, Bummis decided to close shop a while ago, and though it was purchased the dimple diaper was never restocked.

-If you know of some cloth diapers using Zorb, please do comment below with a link.
+If you know of some cloth diapers using Zorb diaper inserts or fitteds, please do let me know.
 Otherwise, likely DIY’ing some up is the best option.